minvws/nl-covid19-coronacheck-app-dgcg-integration/docs/readme.md

-Welcome to the documentation for the CoronaCheck backend!
+Welcome to the documentation for the CoronaCheck little tools

-* configuration.md details the configuration options for the backend.
-* simple-backend-diagram.drawio gives a very simple graphical overview of the backend.
 * code-guidelines.md contains the.. coding guidelines! read this before you contribute :)